Two-Timescale Transmission Design for Wireless Communication Systems Aided by Active RIS: Introduction

 Reconfigurable intelligent surface (RIS) has attracted extensive research attention, which has been envisioned as one of the potential key technologies in 6G communication systems \cite{8741198}.
 In particular, an RIS is equipped with a large number of passive and low-cost reflecting elements, each of which can induce an independent phase shift on the incident signals to enhance the received signal.
 Due to its passive nature, the RIS possesses appealing features of low cost, low power consumption and easy deployment \cite{8910627,9475160}.

 However, the passive RIS suffers from the multiplicative fading effects, where the propagation link experiences a product of channel attenuation of two individual links.
 To address this issue, a novel concept named active RIS was proposed in \cite{zhang2021active,9377648}.
 In an active RIS, each reflecting element is comprised of additional reflection-type amplifier, which not only adjusts the phase shift of the incident signals, but amplifies the incident signal power.
 The authors of \cite{2021arXiv211207510Z} demonstrated that when both the passive RIS and the active RIS systems are assumed to have the same total power consumption, the active RIS outperforms the passive RIS in most cases.
+In an active RIS-aided single-user single-input single-output system, the authors in \cite{zhang2021active} derived the asymptotic expression for signal-noise-ratio (SNR) when the number of reflection elements approaches infinity.

 The existing contributions on the active RIS mostly consider the instantaneous channel state information (CSI).
 However, this transmission design scheme requires a high pilot overhead and a high feedback overhead.
-To address this issue, a two-timescale CSI scheme is proposed.
-The beamforming vector at the base station (BS) could be designed on the basis of the instantaneous CSI \cite{9475160}, while the active RIS configuration is based on the statistical CSI, which only depends on the angle and location information that generally remain invariant in a long term \cite{8746155}.
+To address this issue, a two-timescale CSI scheme is proposed \cite{9198125}.
+The beamforming vector at the base station (BS) could be designed on the basis of the instantaneous CSI \cite{9475160}, while the active RIS configuration is based on the statistical CSI, which only depends on the angle and location information that generally remain invariant in a long term \cite{9656609,8746155}.
 In addition, due to the slow varying of the statistical CSI, the computational complexity and feedback overhead can be greatly reduced \cite{9400843}.

 Against the above background, we propose a two-timescale CSI-based transmission design for the active RIS-aided wireless system.
 Specifically, we summarize the contributions of this paper in short: 1) we derive a closed-form expression of the achievable rate (AR) of the considered system; 2) we propose a genetic algorithm (GA) to solve the phase shift optimization problem (PSOP); 3) this expression is extended to the downlink system.